-United Airlines to cancel some 120 Christmas Eve flights, citing impact of omicron on staff
+United, Delta cancel more than 200 Christmas Eve flights as omicron hits staff

 United — which had struggled with profitability under last year’s restrictions on nonessential travel and slump in traveling — was on the road to recovery.
 The Chicago-based carrier predicted it would reach about 87 percent of the number of people it flew in 2019 — forecasting an average of 420,000 passengers a day from Dec.
 16 through Jan.
 3, the company said.

-But even as omicron pushes some to debate whether to rethink their trips over the holidays, United said the company has not seen an increase in customer cancellations.
+Even as omicron pushes some to debate whether to rethink their trips over the holidays, United spokeswoman Kimberly Gibbs said the company has not seen an increase in customer cancellations.
+Delta said late Thursday it still has nearly 3,100 flights scheduled for Christmas Eve.

+Delta had already displayed concern over its ability to handle the holiday rush earlier this week.
+The airline’s CEO sent a letter Tuesday to the Centers for Disease Control and Prevention asking the agency to reconsider its recommendation for a 10-day quarantine following a coronavirus infection.
+Delta proposed a 5-day waiting period for vaccinated employees who sustain breakthrough cases.

+“Our employees represent an essential workforce to enable Americans who need to travel domestically and internationally,” the letter reads.
+“With the rapid spread of the Omicron variant, the 10-day isolation for those who are fully vaccinated may significantly impact our workforce and operations.”